 Comparative advantage is a complicated macroeconomics concept.
 So, let's use a comparative advantage example to help you understand it.

 In this example, we will explore the comparative advantage between two hypothetical countries, namely Country X and Country Y. In particular, we will look at the trade of good A and good B between them.

 To calculate the comparative advantage, we need the output of the goods per unit of labor.
 Unit of labor can be arbitrary, with common ones being working days and the number of workers.
+You can use our labor cost calculator and day counter to facilitate these calculations.
 The following is the output per unit of good A and good B for Country X and Country Y: